 Paprika with a mild and sweet flavor is perfect for those who don’t prefer hot spices.
 And you can still complete your dish without paprika using the following alternatives.

-Bell peppers are an excellent substitute for paprika that has a mild and sweet flavor.
+Bell pepper – a classic variety of chili pepper, is an excellent substitute for paprika that has a mild and sweet flavor.
 It’s incredibly aromatic and has a delicious taste.

 To use this substitute, you should slice bell peppers into rings, put them into the oven at 100°F in 5 to 12 hours for them completely dry.
 Then grind the dried bell peppers with a grinder.
 And sift the powder before using.